ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

    Apache Benchmark is an easy and popular tool for benchmarking HTTP services.

-   Main operations in the Optional Step Benchmarking step are as follows:
+   Main operations in the Benchmarking step are as follows:

    - Make sureApache Benchmark command-line tool is is [installed](https://www.cedric-dumont.com/2017/02/01/install-apache-benchmarking-tool-ab-on-windows/) and available in your path.